DISCOWER/discower_asim/README.md

 ![DISCOWER Astrobee Simulation](https://github.com/DISCOWER/discower_asim/blob/main/discower/doc/images/simulator.png)

 ## Installation
-Make sure that you have ROS Humble installed on your system.
+Make sure that you are running Ubuntu 22.04 and have ROS Humble installed on your system.
 Support for ROS Foxy was not tested.

 0. Install all dependencies
 ```bash